 A desi breakfast consisting of a spicy chickpeas dish, a rich semolina sweet dish and soft yummy pooris.
 Perfect breakfast for a lazy weekend.

 For the Halwa:

-Heat ghee/butter in a pan, add the semolina and fry on low heat until color starts to change and it gives a lovely nutty aroma.
-You should keep stirring often so the color is even.
+Heat ghee/butter in a pan, add the semolina and fry on low heat until colour starts to change and it gives a lovely nutty aroma.
+You should keep stirring often so the colour is even.
 In the meantime, pour the milk and sugar, saffron and/or food color into a blender and blend until well combined.

 For the Cholay:

 Heat oil, add mustard seeds and cumin seeds, let them splutter.
-Then add the curry leaves, followed by garlic paste, grated mango, 1 chopped chili and chopped tomatoes.
+Then add the curry leaves, followed by garlic paste, grated mango, 1 chopped chilli and chopped tomatoes.
 Cook until the water from the tomato evaporates.
-Add the turmeric, cumin and chili powders, plus the tomato paste.
+Add the turmeric, cumin and chilli powders, plus the tomato paste.
 Fry for a minute, then add the chickpeas and potatoes.